French Bulldog History: 2026 Proven Origins Guide

 Lace Workers & the Channel Crossing

-When the lace industry collapsed, workers migrated to Normandy and Paris—bringing their Toy Bulldogs along.
+When the lace industry collapsed in 1860, workers migrated to Normandy and Paris—bringing their Toy Bulldogs along.
 Suddenly, a street-smart ratter entered the cafés, brothels, and ateliers of Montmartre.
+The French Kennel Club (Société Centrale Canine) was founded in 1881, formalizing the breed.

 Sex Workers, Artists & the “Bouledogue Français”